CreepNT/VitaLoaderRedux/README.md

   - *if it might be useful for C++ binaries reversing, which I doubt*
 - Full MeP-c5 implementation
 - Venezia (MeP + IVC2) support

+## FAQ

+#### Q. Attempting to navigate from a module to another using the import thunk results in a `Symbol [<library>_<NID>] does not exist` error

+Ghidra was not able to find the label in exporting module.

+Make sure that:
+* the label exists in the program (it should be placed on the exported function/variable)
+* the label is in the `Global` namespace
+	* Moving the label in another namespace is a common mistake when creating new Primary labels
+	* Place the cursor on the label in listing and press the `L` key to show (and modify) its namespace

+In general, running the NID Analyzer with `Delete old names` options should fix this issue.
+(**Be careful!** All labels applied to imports and exports will be deleted!)

+Running the `FixupVLRImportThunks.java` script may also fix the issue if the program was analyzed using an old version of VitaLoaderRedux.

 ## Credits
 - **“PlayStation” is a registered trademark or trademark of Sony Interactive Entertainment Inc.**